Xasanboy-Dev/Facebook/README.md

 npx degit sveltejs/template .
 ```

-for other colors in TERMINAL you must to install:
+For other colors in TERMINAL you must to install:
 ```shell
 npm i chai
 ```
+And then work
 An then you cn work with this project→